asmcup/runtime/README.md

 `asmcup` is a game where players create small and limited programs to power robots in a virtual environment to compete for prizes.

-It is currently in active alpha development.
+It is currently in active beta development.

 ## Screenshot